danbev/learning-openssl/notes/issues.md

   memset(pk, 0, sizeof(*pk));
   ...
 ```
-Any thread that enters `evp_pkey_downgrade` will now try to aquire a lock for
+Any thread that enters `evp_pkey_downgrade` will after this call try to aquire
-NULL.
+a lock for NULL.

 A few lines down we have the creation of a new lock:
 ```c